Joel Bakan: Personal life

-Bakan has a son from his first wife, Marlee Gayle Kline, also a scholar and Professor of Law at the University of British Columbia.
-Kline died of leukemia in 2001.
+Bakan has a son from his first wife, Marlee Gayle Kline.
+Kline was a scholar and Professor of Law at the University of British Columbia before dying due to leukemia in 2001.
 Bakan helped establish the Marlee Kline Memorial Lectures in Social Justice to commemorate her contributions to Canadian law and feminist legal theory.
 He is now married to Canadian actress and singer Rebecca Jenkins.
 His brother, Michael Bakan, is an ethnomusicologist.

 Works

-Bakan authored The Corporation: The Pathological Pursuit of Profit and Power, a book analyzing the evolution and modern-day behavior of corporations from a critical perspective.
-Published in 2004, it was made into a film The Corporation by directors Mark Achbar and Jennifer Abbott the same year and won 25 international awards.
-His book Childhood Under Siege was published in August 2011.
+Bakan authored The Corporation: The Pathological Pursuit of Profit and Power (2003), a book analyzing the evolution and modern-day behavior of corporations from a critical perspective.
+It was made into a film The Corporation by directors Mark Achbar and Jennifer Abbott the same year and won 25 international awards.
+His book Childhood Under Siege: How Big Business Ruthlessly Targets Children was published in 2011.
 Joel Bakan writes in The Corporation:

-He is the author of a number of books on Canadian constitutional law, including Just Words: Constitutional Rights and Social Wrongs.
+He is the author of books on Canadian constitutional law, including Just Words: Constitutional Rights and Social Wrongs (1997).

-Bakan and his wife Jenkins released a jazz album, Blue Skies in 2008, an album of Jenkins' original songs, Something's Coming, in 2012, and Rebecca Jenkins: Live at the Cellar in 2014.
+Bakan and his wife Rebecca Jenkins released a jazz album, Blue Skies in 2008, an album of Jenkins' original songs, Something's Coming, in 2012, and Rebecca Jenkins: Live at the Cellar in 2014.

 In 2020, he was codirector with Abbott of The New Corporation: The Unfortunately Necessary Sequel, a sequel to the original film version of The Corporation.
+A follow-up book The New Corporation: How "Good" Corporations Are Bad for Democracy was released in the same year.